 Miscellaneous Tips & Tricks for Program Template Best-Practices

 You’ll be using your email program templates a lot.
-Since you send so many emails, it’s easy to get in the habit of making tweaks to programs just cloning your last send, rather than translating the changes back to your template.
+Since you send so many emails, it’s easy to get in the habit of making tweaks to programs by just cloning your last send, rather than translating the changes back to your template.
 Avoid this mistake.
 It will clutter your instance with outdated templates and create confusion for other users in your instance.
 Keep the number of templates to as few as necessary, and keep them updated.

 What’s next after Email Program Templates?

-Leave a comment below if you have questions about the contents of this article, and as always feel free to contact Etumos if you’re looking for help setting up programs templates in your instance.
+Leave a comment below if you have questions about the contents of this article, and as always feel free to contact Etumos if you’re looking for help setting up program templates in your instance.

-Also be sure you download a copy of The Marketo Expert’s Guide to Advanced Program Templates.
-It will walk you through how to setup each of the fundamental Marketo program templates.
+Also, be sure you download a copy of The Marketo Expert’s Guide to Advanced Program Templates.
+It will walk you through how to set up each of the fundamental Marketo program templates.